Pineapple & Coconut Banana Bread

 - Begin by opening the tin/can of pineapple rings or chunks, draining & reserving the pineapple juice.
 If using slices, cut into pieces about the size of pineapple chunks – about 1cm or ⅓" wide.

-- ‘Cream’ the butter & sugar together in a large bowl, with a hand or stand-mixer.
-Beat it on high until soft & spreadable.
+- ‘Cream’ the softened cubed butter & sugar in a large bowl, with a hand or stand-mixer.
+(Small size cubes will soften quicker).
+Beat it on medium-high until soft & spreadable.
 Note however, that the granulated sugar will still be large crystals at this stage so you don’t need to mix for too long.
-See Photo 1.

 - Next, add in one egg at a time, mixing in-between each addition, just until evenly incorporated.
-Then gently fold in the yoghurt.
-See Photo 2.
+Then gently fold in the yoghurt, followed by the mashed bananas.

 - Heat the oven to: 180°c/Fan Oven 160°c/350°f/Gas Mark 4.
 If your oven takes a long time to heat up, do this before starting.

-- Sieve & over the flour, salt, bicarbonate of soda (baking soda) & spices into your wet mixture.
-Mix by hand or by machine, just untill all combined.
-See Photo 3 & 4 below.
+- Sieve over the flour, salt, bicarbonate of soda (baking soda) & spices into your wet mixture.
+Mix by hand just until all combined, making sure to check the bottom of the bowl for any dry patches.

-- Next, carefully fold in the chopped pineapple pieces, till evenly incorporated.
-See Photo 5 above.
+- Next, carefully fold in the chopped pineapple pieces, till evenly distributed.

 Video